-Tonight I was craving a favorite dish I use to love in a trattoria near the Pescheria in Venice, Italy – Spaghetti al Salmone con Panna.
-The sublime combination of salmon, cream and fresh pasta makes a smooth, rich, sensational flavor experience.
-This Paleo-adapted version is quick to make, using zucchini noodles and coconut milk instead of wheat pasta and heavy cream.
+Tonight I was craving a favorite dish I use to love in a trattoria near the Fish Market in Venice, Italy – Spaghetti al Salmone con Panna.
+The sublime combination of salmon, cream and fresh pasta makes a smooth, rich, sensational flavor experience, that is always satifying.
+This Paleo-adapted version is quick to make.
+It uses zucchini noodles and coconut milk, skipping the wheat pasta with gluten and heavy cream.
 The flavor is every bit as delicious.
 “Zoodles” are easy to make on a mandoline slicer or vegetable spiralizer.
-Smoked Salmon is traditional in the Italian recipe.
-I added a bit of organic, non-GMO bacon to the recipe for an authentic smoky taste.
-Look for Alaskan Salmon that is 100% wild caught.
-Avoid farmed salmon varieties such as “Atlantic salmon” or “Canadian salmon”, because these are usually GMO-fed.
+Smoked Salmon is traditional in the authentic Italian recipe.
+So I added a optional organic, non-GMO bacon for an authentic Venetian smoky taste.
+BTW, look for Alaskan Salmon that is 100% wild caught.
+Avoid farmed salmon varieties called “Atlantic salmon” or “Canadian salmon”, because these are usually GMO-fed.
+Enjoy!
 Serves 2

 - 1/2 pound raw wild salmon